 The 9th day of the 9th month is a day set aside around the world as a day to raise awareness of Fetal Alcohol Spectrum Disorder.
 Fetal Alcohol Spectrum Disorder (FASD) is an umbrella term to describe a group of developmental disorders that results from the exposure of a fetus to alcohol.
 FASD includes, Fetal … Continue reading Today is FASD Awareness Day.

 What does this mean?
 Imagine London, Ontario or Calgary, Alberta.
 These two Canadian cities have populations similar to the low-high ranges of people living with FASD.
 These are conservative figures.
 Some recent reports speculate FASD affects 5% of the population.
 This does not include the families or caregivers who are looking after or being the … Continue reading FASD Fact Friday

 I was browsing Pinterest this morning looking for graphic inspiration to represent FASD (Fetal Alcohol Spectrum Disorder).
 I didn't find anything that spoke to me, but it did lead me to the following chart, which shows what life may be like for an 18 year old with FASD.
 FASD describes a range of lifelong disabilities … Continue reading Four Mantras for Parenting a Child with FASD

 There have been many lessons to learn since adopting my daughter - but one of the first ones I look back on is appreciating small memories and capturing them.
 Taking baby steps as they say - or as I say taking 6x steps.
-Due to her brain damage caused by her birth mother drinking … Continue reading Our first steps were 6x Steps
+Due to prenatal alcohol exposure she has spotty memory.
+She has … Continue reading Our first steps were 6x Steps